Link your Gmail, Google Calendar, and Google Contacts to SwarmMarshal

 publish it to production, then reconnect the account once in SwarmMarshal.

 The connection works but nothing syncs.
-Double-check that both the Gmail API and
+Double-check that the Gmail API,

-the Google Calendar API are enabled under your project (Step 2).
-Enabling them is per-project, not
+Google Calendar API, and People API are enabled under your project (Step 2).
+Enabling them is

 Security notes